 Finally, the best travel information you will get is once at the destination.
 Don’t over plan a marathon itinerary, you may, otherwise, miss fantastic opportunities along the way.

 The most important thing: don’t feel stressed by the social touristic pressure and its “must-see” list: It’s ok not to see everything!
 Just imagine the fantastic memories you will bring back with you just because you took the time to experience a place more than an overnight stay!
 If you don’t have enough time to see everything, don’t hesitate to make choices to discover each place better.

 Once you have the main stops of your trip on your agenda, don’t hesitate to make them slide or swap them when necessary after your arrival.
 Making choices will be easier and you won’t hesitate to take opportunities for unexpected adventures.
 While it can be done easily with an agenda app such as Google agenda, I finally prefer my old-fashioned paper planner with a pencil and an eraser.

 My journey to Labuan Bajo, Flores

-At the beginning of my trip, I wasn’t so keen on because of time and budget issues, but, after 3 weeks as I was already very happy with my trip to Bali and Lombok, time left allowed it, my bank account allowed it, flight ticket was still available for a reasonable price… ok, let’s go!!!
-After one day of comparing options in Sanur over lunch on the beach, I just booked an internal return flight Denpasar- Labuan Bajo with Lion air for the next morning!
+At the beginning of my trip, I wasn’t so keen because of time and budget issues, but, after 3 weeks as I was already happy with my trip to Bali and Lombok, time left allowed it, my bank account allowed it, flight ticket was still available at a reasonable price… ok, let’s go!
+After comparing options in Sanur over lunch on the beach, I just booked a domestic return flight Denpasar- Labuan Bajo for the next morning!